First time Nurse Aide Certification in South Carolina

 CNA applicants that have not met the requirements for certification renewal will fall under the following categories:

-- Those that have yet to complete 100 hours worth of training program approved by the state will be required to undergo both retraining and retaking the test before being eligible for certificate reinstatement.
+- Those that have yet to complete 100 hours worth of instructional programs approved by the state will be required to undergo both retraining and retaking the test before being eligible for certificate reinstatement.

 - Those that have lapsed certificates that are more than 24 months will be required to undergo both retraining and retaking the test before being eligible for certificate reinstatement.